Jooi025/BrawlStarsBot/README.md

  5. Position bluestacks in the top left corner and run "main.py", as showned in the demo.
  6. Select "start bot" (enter 1) after loading in the match. **Do not start bot on the loading screen**

+ ## Improvement to be made
+ - [ ] bot can attack power cube boxes and collect them
+ - [ ] improve detection on enemy (less false detect)
+ - [ ] change player detection
+ - [ ] improve storm direction function
+ - [ ] improve the screendetect of "defeated"
+ - [ ] fix spam printing of "stop bot"